 - Completed parent packet provided by the Low Vision Team

-- Eyeglasses, low vision devices and/or assistive technology use
+- Eyeglasses, low vision devices and/or assistive technology currently being used

 - Favorite toys or examples of school work

 For more information or to make a referral contact Mel Klayer @ 513-636-3513 or email@example.com or complete the below form.

 Low Vision Clinic Referral Form